 Athletic trainers working in full time positions typically receive a salary and benefits.
 The salary depends on the education and experience of the athletic trainer and also on the setting in which the individual is working.
-According to the United States Bureau of Labor Statistics the mean annual income of athletic trainers in Wisconsin is $44,940, compared to the national average income of $41,600.
-The National Athletic Trainers’ Association provides estimates of salary by experience level, education, and job setting based on a membership survey conducted every three years.
-The 2008 NATA Salary Survey indicates a national average salary of $44,235.
-Examples of average annual salary by education level, or job setting are listed below:
+According to the U.S. Bureau of Labor Statistics the median annual income of athletic trainers in Wisconsin is $49,310, compared to the national average income of $45,630.
+The National Athletic Trainers’ Association (NATA) provides estimates of salary by experience level, education, and job setting based on a membership survey conducted every two years.
+The 2016 NATA Salary Survey indicates a national average salary of $54,832.

 Competition is expected for positions with collegiate or professional sports teams.
 These settings are expanding their services to physically active youth and adult populations.
 The demands for services will continue to expand beyond traditional “sport-related” roles to include exercise and re-conditioning, on-site occupational health, on-site injury prevention, and fitness and wellness.
 As our society continues to age and increase its focus on health and physical activity, the role of the athletic trainer is likely to increase proportionally.
 The athletic trainer is able to provide a diverse perspective in the prevention and treatment/rehabilitation of physical activities across our diverse and aging population.